-22.1 Time Allocation - Players should utilize chess clocks (several are available for free as smart phone apps).
+22.2 Time Allocation - Players should utilize chess clocks (several are available for free as smart phone apps).
 In the Time Allocation Phase of each turn, each player determines their time allowance for the turn as follows:

-- 9 minutes - - 3 minutes for being Passive - For Union: + 2 minutes for each friendly infantry corps leader which is within 8 hexes of a hex containing an enemy unit. - For Confederate: + 3 minutes for each friendly infantry corps leader which is within 8 hexes of a hex containing an enemy unit.
+- 20 minutes - minus 3 times the number of players on the side (Ex.
+3 CSA players = minus 9 minutes) - minus 3 minutes for being Passive - For Union: + 2 minutes for each friendly infantry corps leader which is within 8 hexes of a hex containing an enemy unit. - For Confederate: + 3 minutes for each friendly infantry corps leader which is within 8 hexes of a hex containing an enemy unit.

-22.2 Usage of Time - Upon the resolution of the initiative, the winning player starts his clock.
+22.3 Usage of Time - Upon the resolution of the initiative, the winning player starts his clock.
 A player's clock is stopped, and the opposing player's clock is started when either:

-- 1) the active player rolls the following initiative, which is won by the opposing player, or - 2) the player who has won the initiative passes.
+1) the active player rolls the following initiative, which is won by the opposing player, or

+2) the player who has won the initiative passes.